upperlinecode/CS-and-the-City-Curriculum/data/argument-decision-making.md

 ## The Misuse of Data

 Data does not exist in a neutral vacuum.
 Throughout history, data has been used both positively and negatively.
-At its worst, data has been a justification for discrimination ([GI bill and black WWII veterans](https://www.history.com/news/gi-bill-black-wwii-veterans-benefits)), a means by which to forcibly separate people ([WWII internment of Japanese Americans](https://www.washingtonpost.com/news/retropolis/wp/2018/04/03/secret-use-of-census-info-helped-send-japanese-americans-to-internment-camps-in-wwii/?noredirect=on&utm_term=.f5e994f73a5d)), and a basis for all sorts of racist, sexist, xenophobic, and classist ills.
+At its worst, data has been a justification for discrimination ([GI Bill and black WWII veterans](https://www.history.com/news/gi-bill-black-wwii-veterans-benefits)), a means by which to forcibly separate people ([WWII internment of Japanese Americans](https://www.washingtonpost.com/news/retropolis/wp/2018/04/03/secret-use-of-census-info-helped-send-japanese-americans-to-internment-camps-in-wwii/?noredirect=on&utm_term=.f5e994f73a5d)), and a basis for all sorts of racist, sexist, xenophobic, and classist ills.
 Still today we see data being used to justify humanitarian crises around the world.

 The intentional disregard of data poses a threat equal to the use of data for nefarious purposes, especially when that disregard is coupled with political or business interests.
 Perhaps the critical issue of our time where data has been misused by being _unused_ is climate change.
 Despite scientific consensus about the correlation between atmospheric carbon dioxide concentration and global temperature, politicians continue to ignore and deny the data, its interpretation, and its effects upon our planet.